 Joe Rotella, Chief Medical Officer, AAHPM Link

 Most of the time zoom works like a charm, flawlessly.
 If this is the case for you may stop reading here.
+Otherwise visit:

-We have a dedicated website: zoom made easy
+Our dedicated, regularly updated website: zoom made easy

 Note: These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by the Kōkua Mau of any of the products, services or opinions of the corporation, organization or individual.
 Kōkua Mau bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.